 Through your insurer’s personal injury protection policy, you should be eligible to receive the following coverage:

-- up to 80 percent of medical bills
+- up to 80 percent of medical expenses

 - travel reimbursement for visits to doctors